-On May 31, 2015, the Nevada Legislature adopted the Nevada Revenue Plan, which altered the landscape of business taxes within the state.
+When the Nevada Revenue Plan was adopted back on May 31, 2015, by the Nevada Legislature, it altered the landscape of business taxes within the state.
 The package increased annual business fees (primarily for corporations), expanded a former payroll tax, increased the cigarette tax, and adopted a new Commerce Tax on gross receipts of businesses with at least $4 million of in-state revenue.
 Temporary payroll and sales taxes, which had been set to expire, were made permanent.

 Business Registration Fees

 Though not technically a tax, the Nevada Business Registration Fee is levied upon all business entities in the state.
 Formerly, Nevada corporations and Nevada LLCs each payed $200 per year to renew their business registrations.

 Under the newest law, the $200 fee for Nevada LLCs will remain in place, but the fee for Nevada corporations has been increased to $500.

 Nevada corporations and LLCs must both file Initial Lists and Annual Lists.
 In the past, the fee has been set at $125 for LLCs, and a graduated fee for corporations which began at $125 and increased depending on the amount of authorized stock.